microdotblog/indie-microblogging/Part 6/Banning users.md

 ## Banning users

-_”In terms of sheer engagement, objectionable content is the most popular.” — [Why The IndieWeb?][1]_
+_"In terms of sheer engagement, objectionable content is the most popular.” — [Why The IndieWeb?][1]_

 As we approached the end of 2018, Micro.blog was still gaining traction.
 We were rolling out new features every week.
 We had the Micro Monday podcast.
 There was still plenty to do, but it felt like everything was falling into place.